Smog in Dehli. Photo by Wili Hybrid.

 This is a little-visited UNESCO World Heritage Site, a delightful change from most of the historical India tourism, a place where wandering in calm contemplation is actually possible (apart from affluent begging kids! ).
 Try that in Agra, Jaipur, or Varanasi!

-Khajuraho’s erotic templesin a green and remote UNESCO World Heritage Site.
+Khajuraho, erotic temples in a green and remote UNESCO World Heritage Site.
+Photo by Aminesh Arya.